davidkhala/node-utils/README.md

 - "[]" brackets around property name will indicates it is optional
 - TLS options:
     - [Nodejs 11+] `minVersion` set the minimum TLS version to allow. ['TLSv1.2', 'TLSv1.1', 'TLSv1'].
 Cannot be specified along with the secureProtocol option.
 It is not recommended to use less than TLSv1.2.
 Default: 'TLSv1'.
     - `secureProtocol` The TLS protocol version to use.
-The possible values are listed as [SSL_METHODS](https://www.openssl.org/docs/man1.1.0/man7/ssl.html#Dealing-with-Protocol-Methods), use the function names as strings.
+[Option list:`secureProtocols`](./main/baseApp.js).
 It is not recommended to use TLS versions less than 1.2.
-Default: none, see minVersion.
+Default: none
 # TODO